Convergence and sample complexity of natural policy gradient primal-dual methods for constrained MDPs: Natural policy gradient primal-dual method

-where we use the $A_r^{(t)}(s,a)$ and $A_g^{(t)}(s,a)$ to denote $A_r^{\theta^{(t)}}(s,a)$ and $A_g^{\theta^{(t)}}(s,a)$, respectively, $G_{s,a}^{(t)}(\rho)$ is the gradient ascent direction determined by the scaled version of advantage functions, and $\epsilon_b>0$ is the relaxation parameter for the constraint $V_{g}^{\pi_\theta}(\rho) \geq b$.
-When the iterate violates the relaxed constraint, $V_{g}^{\pi_\theta}(\rho) \geq b-\epsilon_b$, it maximizes the constraint function to gain feasibility.
+where we use shorthand $A_r^{(t)}(s,a)$ and $A_g^{(t)}(s,a)$ to denote $A_r^{\theta^{(t)}}(s,a)$ and $A_g^{\theta^{(t)}}(s,a)$, respectively, $G_{s,a}^{(t)}(\rho)$ is the gradient-ascent direction determined by the scaled version of the advantage functions, and $\epsilon_b$ is the relaxation parameter for the constraint $V_{g}^{\pi_\theta}(\rho) \geq b$.
+When the iterate violates the relaxed constraint, $V_{g}^{\pi_\theta}(\rho) \geq b-\epsilon_b$ with $\epsilon_b>0$, it maximizes the constraint function to gain feasibility.
 More reliable evaluation of the feasibility often demands a more tractable characterization of the constraint, e.g., by utilizing Lyapunov function~\citep{chow2018lyapunov}, Gaussian process modeling~\citep{sui2018stagewise}, backward value function~\citep{satija2020constrained}, and logarithmic penalty function~\citep{liu2020ipo}.
 Hence, the primal method offers the adaptability of adjusting a policy to satisfy the constraint, which is desirable in safe training applications.
-However, global convergence theory is still lacking and recent progress~\citep{xu2021crpo} requires a careful relaxation of the constraint.
+However, global convergence theory is still lacking, and recent progress~\citep{xu2021crpo} requires a careful relaxation of the constraint.

-\subsection{Primal-dual method}
+\subsubsection{Primal-dual method}

-The primal-dual method simultaneously updates primal and dual variables~\citep{arrowstudies58}.
-With the direct parametrization $\pi_{\theta}(a\,\vert\,s) = \theta_{s,a}$, a basic primal-dual method performs the following Policy Gradient Primal-Dual (PG-PD) update~\citep{abad2003policy},
+The primal-dual method simultaneously updates the primal and dual variables~\citep{arrowstudies58}.
+With the direct parametrization $\pi_{\theta}(a\,\vert\,s) = \theta_{s,a}$, a basic primal-dual method~\citep{abad2003policy} performs the following Policy Gradient Primal-Dual (PG-PD) update: